johsteffens/actinon/README.md

 ## How to use it

-Instructions below apply to a posix-like environment (e.g. Linux).
+Instructions below apply to a Posix-like environment (e.g. Linux).

 ### Build
    * Download [beth](https://github.com/johsteffens/beth) and [actinon](https://github.com/johsteffens/actinon).